programlearner1/Phone-autosilence/geo-fence-app/README.md

 ---

-## 📜 License

-**All rights reserved** © [Your Name] 2025.
-This project is not open-source and cannot be copied or redistributed without permission.

----

 ### 🎯 Contribute & Support

 For feature requests or bug reports, open an issue or reach out to me.
 Stay tuned for updates! 🌍